Coronavirus support for businesses

 National Park Authorities across England are working together to share best practice and have also approached central Government about the challenge the situation poses to the rural economy and the need to consider planning and resourcing recovery programmes in advance.

-The National Park Authority is also linked in to the Tourism Alliance, receiving and responding to daily briefings.
+The National Park Authority is also linked in to the Tourism Alliance, receiving and responding to regular briefings.
 The Alliance represent the industry on the Tourism Incident and Emergency Response (TIER) panel convened by Visit Britain to feed directly into Government in such times and this is now meeting regularly.